trolladam/Bloggr/README.md

 ## Step 5

-Create a virtualhost for your application in your apache `httpd-vhosts.conf` file.
+Create a virtualhost for your application in your apache `httpd-vhosts.conf` file

 Example vhost config